 Duba Reserve is to the north of the Moremi Game Reserve and offers the perfect all round Okavango experience, all year round.
 The vast open floodplains that flood seasonally are a highlight, complemented by permanent waterways and a number of larger wooded islands - one of which is home to this small camp that prides itself on personal service and superb wildlife viewing all year round.

-The tents are raised off the ground on wooden decks for the view and to catch the fresh breezes.
+Six traditional 'Meru-style" tents are raised off the ground on wooden decks to enjoy the spectacular view and to catch the fresh breezes.
 Each of the tents is tucked away under the cool shade of large garcinia trees, looking onto vast floodplains out front of camp.
 Comfortable large beds dressed in fine linen are covered with romantic and flowing mosquito nets.
 Each bed can be joined seamlessly to create a grand extra-large and comfortable king-sized bed.
-Ceiling fans and roof vents bring in the African breezes to cool the surrounds and a writing desk and comfortable lounge furniture round of the accommodation.
+Ceiling fans and roof vents bring in the African breezes to cool the surroundings and a writing desk and comfortable lounge furniture round off the accommodation.
 The private verandah out front provides each tent with a slice of it's own Africa - often with elephants out front.
 The en-suite dressing area and dual basin vanity, indoor and outdoor showers and a flush toilet provide all the home comforts, with appropriate style and luxury.
 All Duba's hot water is solar heated.

 The main lounge, bar and dining room is intimate and is complemented by the outdoor dining area for brunches and lunches under cool shade, with attractive views over the floodplains.
 The camp is rounded off with an evening fireplace for war stories from the day's adventures.
 A plunge pool is tucked away from the main area, offering a cool afternoon retreat.